passcod/omelette/README.md

 Unfortunately, the original stopped working when Twitter disabled its stream API.

 So this conceptually started as a re-implementation.
 But while I want to cleanup _public_ history, I kinda want to keep it for myself.
-And I might want to do more powerful or extensive stuff, like cleaning up all branches of a thread, or deleting my entire history up to a point, and then keep deleting as I keep tweeting, essentially keeping me with a set amount of history, like 6 months or something, and archiving the rest.
+I might also want to do more powerful or extensive stuff, like cleaning up all branches of a thread, or deleting my entire history up to a point, and then keep deleting as I keep tweeting, essentially keeping me with a set amount of history, like 6 months or something, and archiving the rest.
+And as I worked, more possibilities emerged.

 ## so that’s the story. what does this do?